lappsgrid-incubator/galaxy-ansible/README.md

 But for Keigh this worked.

+> I (Keigh) did upgrade the galaxy to install to 21.09, instead of 20.09.
+I remember (vaguely) that the reason I tried a newer version was because I was getting some kind of error when tried the configuration as it was, but I can't remember that error was the same error that Marc got (`futures/_base.py:381`).
+To upgrade the galaxy version, go to `group_vars/galaxyservers.yml` file and change the line with `galaxy_commit_id`.
+To see all available versions of galaxy, visit https://github.com/galaxyproject/galaxy and check the list of git tags.

 This playbook assumes Galaxy is the only application running on the server and puts Galaxy's directories in the root folders `/srv` and `/data`.
 This can be changed by editing the variables `postgresql_backup_dir`, `galaxy_root` and `galaxy_config.galaxy.file_path` in the `group_vars/galaxyservers.yml` file.

 ## Adding KeyCloak